openforis/collect-earth-online-doc/docs/source/project/create.rst

     :width: 70%

 Each of these parts is described in detail below.
 You can navigate between the different parts of the wizard using the tabs at the top of the page or the **[Next]** and **[Back]** buttons at the bottom of the page.
 You can also click **[Save Draft]** to save your progress and return to the wizard later.
 The **[Cancel]** button will take you back to your Institution page without saving any changes you have made in the wizard.

+Finally, on the **Plot Design**, **Sample Design**, and **Survey Questions** tabs, you can click on the grey **[Save]** button to save your project as a draft.
+This will allow you to return to the project later and continue editing it.
+CEO will save your draft project for 7 days.
+If you do not return to the project within 7 days, it will be deleted.

+.. thumbnail:: ../_images/project2-1.png
+    :title: Save Draft button
+    :align: center
+    :width: 50%